interacsean/pronad/README.md

 All functions are curried*, which is perfect for use within a promise chain of `.then`s

-_*'Curried' means you can pass a single argument, and you get another function which takes the remaineder of the arguments_
+_*'Curried' means you can pass a single argument, and you get another function which takes the remainder of the arguments_

 ```
 /**